 Methods that have the Conditional attribute must have return type unit.
 The return type may be checked either on use of the method or definition of the method.

 If symbol is not in the current set of conditional compilation symbols, the compiler eliminates application expressions that resolve to calls to members that have the Conditional attribute and ensures that arguments are not evaluated.
-Elimination of such expressions proceeds as follows:
+Elimination of such expressions proceeds first with static members and then with instance members, as follows:

 Static members: Type.M(args) ()